-You’ve probably heard about THC and may know that is the psychoactive compound in cannabis that is responsible for getting people “high” or “stoned”.
-But most of that effect is due to delta-9 THC.
-However there exists in cannabis another compound – known as delta-8 THC which is a different psychoactive cannabinoid with its very own set of healing advantages when contrasted to the much more prevalent delta-9 THC.
+You have probably heard about THC and may know it as the psychoactive compound in cannabis responsible for getting people “high” or, as it is colloquially known, “stoned.”
+Even though most of that effect is due to delta-9 THC, there exists in cannabis another compound, known as delta-8 THC, a different psychoactive cannabinoid with its own set of healing advantages when contrasted to the much more prevalent delta-9 THC.

 So why all the hype around Delta-8?
-Well basically because delta-9 THC isn’t the only cannabinoid with psychoactive results.
-Delta-8 is believed to be up to 30-50% less potent in terms of creating a high.
-The difference is while it does still have a psychoactive response, it requires a much higher dosage to do so, making it more desirable as a therapeutic option overall as due to it’s highly similar structure and as a cannabinoid it is believed to share many of the positive attributes of its cannabis brothers and sisters – or cousins if you prefer.
+Well, basically because delta-9 THC is not the only cannabinoid with psychoactive results.
+Delta-8 is believed to be up to 30-50% less potent in creating a high.
+While it still has a psychoactive response, it requires a much higher dosage to produce the effect, making it more desirable as a therapeutic option overall due to its highly similar structure.
+As a cannabinoid, it is believed to share many of the positive attributes of its cannabis brothers and sisters – or cousins if you prefer.

-The primary focus of scientific studies has actually been delta-9 THC, and more recently, CBD.
-There has actually been little research right into delta-8 THC.
+More recently, the primary focus of scientific studies has been on delta-9 THC and CBD.
+There has been little research done on delta-8 THC.

-In 1974, federal government scientists carried out a research on mice to determine if delta-8 harmed the immune system.
-What they found instead what a potential cancer killing ability.
-Despite this research decades ago, it took years before the public even learned about it, and research remains limited.
-Other than a couple of studies, delta-8 has been remained mostly out of the public eye.
+In 1974, federal government scientists conducted research on mice to determine if delta-8 negatively affected the immune system.
+What they found instead was a potential cancer-killing ability.
+Even though the research was done decades ago, it took years before the public learned about it, and further research has only recently picked up again.
+While some studies have been conducted, delta-8 has remained mostly out of the public eye.

-An additional report by the National Cancer Institute found delta-8 THC, delta-9 THC and CBD all had the capacity to stop tumor growth.
+An additional report by the National Cancer Institute found delta-8 THC, delta-9 THC, and CBD all showed the potential to stop tumor growth.

-Delta-8 is found in very low concentrations (< 0.1%) in CBD hemp flower, but it can be drawn out or converted using various other cannabinoids as well as concentrated for a variety of usages.
-There is still much that isn’t known about this lesser known, lesser studied.
+Delta-8 is found in very low concentrations (<0.1%) in CBD hemp flower, but it can be drawn out or converted using various other cannabinoids and concentrated for a variety of uses.
+There is still much to discover about this admittedly lesser-known, lesser-studied variant.

-Delta-8 THC most commonly delivered as an oil, in a concentrate form that looks similar to CBD oil.
-It can therefore be used and ingested in many of the same ways as CBD oil, which is typically taken by mouth.
-But since there hasn’t been as much research on Delta-8 as on CBD, there are still questions about how it is metabolized by the body, and which method is most effective and efficient.
+Delta-8 THC is most commonly delivered as an oil in a concentrated form that looks like CBD oil.
+Therefore, it can be used or ingested in many of the same ways as CBD oil, which is typically taken by mouth.
+But since there has not been as much research on Delta-8 as CBD, there are still questions about how the body metabolizes it and which method is most effective and efficient.

 These are the most common uses for delta-8 THC concentrates: